benastahl/chrome-recaptcha-harvester/README.md

 _Created by Volt#9540_

 ***
 #### **This project allows you to open multiple chrome harvesters with your chrome profiles, and call for a `g_recaptcha_token` for use in your own project.
-The harvester is compatible with both ReCaptcha V2 and ReCaptcha V3**
+The harvester is compatible with both ReCaptcha V2 and ReCaptcha V3.
+It is capable of one-clicks on V2 and 0.9 scores on V3.**
 ### Support
 If you have questions or need help setting up, please join the discord [here](https://discord.gg/2u2qCTXas5).